msmuenchen/php-ftpfs/README.md

 Remove $bindir/bin/ftpfs and $instdir.

 ## Usage
-Basic: php ftpfs.php /path/to/mount -o ftp_url="ftp://ftp.example.com/"
+Basic: ftpfs /path/to/mount -o ftp_url="ftp://ftp.example.com/"

-Help: php ftpfs.php -h (or -H to also include libfuse help)
+Help: ftpfs -h (or -H to also include libfuse help)

 ## Runtime options
 The basic requirement is a mountpoint and FTP server information.
 You can